gp-1108/CV_Sport_Project/roadmap.md

 * Convert OCHuman to YOLO format and train both m and l models
 * Check large model performance
 * Add more constructors to the class

+## Federico
+* Refactor the code and organize it in smaller functions
+* Comment the code
+* Find a way to merge the wrongly segmented regions (morphological operations, contours evaluation, etc)